-Three Basic Rules - #3 Antecedent Basis
+Three basic rules - #3 antecedent basis

-- The first time you introduce a limitation (i.e., an element, characteristic, internal reference, etc.) you MUST introduce it with either "a" or "an", as is grammatically appropriate. (i.e., Primary antecedent basis) - Subsequently you refer to the already introduced limitation by either "said" or "the." (i.e., Secondary antecedent basis)
+- The first time you introduce a limitation (e.g., an element, characteristic, internal reference, etc.) you MUST introduce it with either "a" or "an", as is grammatically appropriate. (e.g., Primary antecedent basis) - Subsequently you refer to the already introduced limitation by either "said" or "the." (e.g., Secondary antecedent basis)